Asatcha/Arcadia/README.md

 ### Public

-Menu avec lien vers la page d'accueil, services, habitats, contact et connexion.
-Page d'accueil avec présention du zoo, habitats, services, avis et informations.
-Lien vers la page habitats et services.
-Page habitats
-Page services
-Page contact
+Menu with links to the homepage, services, habitats, contact, and login/logout.
+Homepage with an introduction to the zoo, habitats, services, reviews, and opening hours.
+Link to the habitats and services pages.
+Habitats page
+Services page
+Contact page

-### Page connexion
+### Login page

-Connexion pour les administrateurs, employés et vétérinaires.
+Login for administrators, employees, and veterinarians.

-### Espace admin
+### Admin Area

-Création, modification, suppression utilisateurs.
+Creation, modification, and deletion of users.
-Création, modification, suppression habitats.
+Creation, modification, and deletion of habitats.
-Création races animaux.
-Création, modification, suppression utilisateurs.
-Création, modification, suppression utilisateurs.
-Modification horaires zoo.
-Validation/Suppression avis.
+Creation of animal breeds.
+Creation, modification, and deletion of animals.
+Modification of zoo opening hours.
+Approval/deletion of reviews.

-### Espace employé
+### Employee Area

+Validating/deleting rating.
+Animal food management.

-### Espace vétérinaire
+### Vet Area

-## Construit avec
+Creation of the vet report.

-### Langages et frameworks
+## Langages et frameworks

 - Html
-- Css
+- CSS
 - TypeScript
 - Angular
 - Nest

-### Outils
+## Tools

 - Docker
 - PostgreSQL